Dr Kirsten Wylie BVSc

 After qualifying as a veterinarian and working small animal practise, Nicki spent several years in the US and Canada where she pursued post graduate studies and qualified in the specialist field of diagnostic clinical pathology.
 She holds the highest qualification in the specialised field of clinical pathology, that of Diplomate of the American College of Veterinary Pathologists.
 After many years working in academics and commercial diagnostic laboratories, she more recently became a private consultant to Veterinary Practitioners, forming her own company, Veterinary Clinical Pathology Ltd.

-Nicki's skills are used in the diagnosis of a variety of animal diseases.
+Nicki works at Total Veterinary Services on Monday, Wednesday and Friday from 10am onwards.
+Her skills are used in the diagnosis of a variety of animal diseases.
 Samples such as blood, urine, joint fluids and needle aspirates of masses and more are examined by Nicki using her special pathology microscope.
 She is able to identify a range of diseases and disease processes in animals.
 By obtaining and examining appropriate samples (as is done in human medicine) the sooner correct and successful treatments can be started.
 By Nicki working on-site in the clinic, answers to some important and helpful test results can be obtained far more quickly than if they had to be sent to a commercial laboratory.
 Nicki not only examines tissue samples she also interprets the results of a variety of blood tests (derived from both in-house testing and commercial laboratories) and is available to practitioners to have in depth discussions about diagnoses, further testing and prognosis of individual cases.

 Dr Asumi Brens BVSc [Dist]